 Google Photos is an excellent free service for storing photos and videos.
 It offers 15GB of free storage, but you must keep in mind that this space is shared across all other services from Google, including Gmail and Google Drive.
 The free plan allows you to store high-resolution images up to 16 megapixels and videos up to 1080p.

 Professional photographers might want to consider a paid membership to Google One, which expands your total storage and removes any limits on individual photo and video size.
 Google One offers several plans to choose from, starting at 100GB for $11.99 a year, all the way up to 30TB for $299.99 a month.

 Google Photos offers a series of photography-oriented features within its cloud storage platform.
 It uses powerful machine learning technologies to categorize photos by date and time, whereas facial recognition helps you easily find all photos of the same person.

 With a streamlined interface and excellent usability, Google Photos is one of the best ways to store your photos on the cloud.
 It’s also very beginner friendly and easy to use.
-To find out more about Google's cloud storage, read our Google Drive review.
+To find out more, read our Google Photos review.